OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 #### Dynamic Analysis

-Black-box Testing can be performed by launching a MITM attack using your prefered Web Proxy to intercept [1] the traffic exchanged between client (mobile application) and the backend server.
-If the Proxy is unable to intercept the HTTP requests/responses, the SSL pinning is correctly implemented.
+Dynamic analysis can be performed by launching a MITM attack using your preferred interception proxy<sup>[1]</sup>.
+This will allow to monitor the traffic exchanged between client (mobile application) and the backend server.
+If the Proxy is unable to intercept the HTTP requests and responses, the SSL pinning is correctly implemented.

 #### Remediation